-Nominations for Awards are due by 11.59pm, November 8th.
+Nominations for Awards are now closed.
 Nominations for the Wysocki-Bates, Daria Brankin and Outstanding Alumnus/Alumna awards can be submitted by any volunteer.
 The other awards may only be nominated by certain individuals, as outlined below.
 With the exception of the Presidential and Regional Citations, the National Executive has full discretion as to the chosen recipient.

 List of Awards

 Wysocki-Bates Award for the Most Outstanding Contribution towards Youth Involvement in the United Nations;

 This award will be given to the Member who has contributed to involving the youth of New Zealand in UN Youth in the most outstanding way.
 This person must have given service to the organisation in several ways.
 They may have managed a special project for the organisation or worked in a number of official and unofficial roles, and achieved results above expectation.
 These results may be in fundraising, membership, conference and activity organisation and/or policy development.
 This person must be a professional all round member of the UN Youth team.
 Please note that current National Presidents are not eligible to receive this award.

 Daria Brankin Award for the Most Generous and Supportive Member of UN Youth New Zealand;